New announcement. Learn more

 However, there are a lot of other conditions which can cause very similar symptoms.
 As osteopaths, we are trained to be able to determine the most likely cause of your symptoms, whether it is something relatively simple, or a more complex condition that might require further specialist attention.

-At your appointment, we’ll make a diagnosis, then discuss treatment options with you.
 Treatment will usually involve the application of some gentle and very effective osteopathic techniques to calm the irritation in the area and relieve pressure on the nerve.
-We can advise you on what you should and shouldn’t be doing, and offer you some simple stretches and exercises to continue the healing process on your own time.
+We can advise you on what you should and shouldn’t be doing, and offer you some suitable stretches, stability exercises, ball releases (see below) and other advice to help you continue the healing process on your own time.